(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Soak extra-grimy dishes for a few minutes before scrubbing them clean.

-Dishes that need sanitization, like those used for raw meats, can be placed in a third basin of extra hot water before washing.
+Dishes that need sanitization, like those used for raw meats, can be placed in the third basin of extra hot water before washing.

 Step 5: Rinse and Dry